 About our Committee

 Our Chairman and Chief Flying Instructor is Mike Morrison, who flies a Ventus and has a Gold C badge.

 The Treasurer is Nick Norman, who has all three diamond badges and was formerly a training captain for Bristow helicopters.
 He shares the Ventus with Mike Morrison.

 Tug Master is Ian Carruthers, who flies an immaculate DG 400 motor glider.
 He has a Gold C badge with two Diamonds.

 Technical Officer is David Weekes.
 An active member of the Vintage Glider Club, he owns a Skylark 4 vintage glider.
 He has two Diamond badges, which he is keen to point out were both flown in a Skylark!

 Hangar Manager is Andy Farr, who admits to being hopeless at DIY but has been known to fill in potholes on the peri track, and go stargazing at Achlean.
 He has a Silver C badge and Gold height.

-Safety Officer is Peter Smith, who works offshore in the oil industry.
+Safety Officer and Winch Master is Peter Smith, who works offshore in the oil industry.
 Likes Cairngorm sausages and flying the Vega.
 Silver C badge, Gold height and duration.

 Our Team of Instructors